jose-izquierdo/jose-izquierdo.github.io/_posts/2015-03-30-rspec-testing-controllers.markdown

 		      		expect(response).to redirect_to Event.last
 		    	end

       			it 'sends an email when event is created' do expect {post :create, event: FactoryGirl.attributes_for(:event)
     	    			}.to change {ActionMailer::Base.deliveries.count }.by(1)
     			end

+	context "with invalid attributes" do
+		    it "does not save the new event" do expect{
+		        post :create, event: FactoryGirl.attributes_for(:event, name: nil)
+		      }.to_not change(Event,:count)
+		    end
+		end
 	end
   end
 {% endhighlight %}